Pizza Delivery (SpongeBob SquarePants): Critical response

-Emily Estep of WeGotThisCovered.com ranked the episode No. 1 on her "Top 10 Episodes of SpongeBob SquarePants" list, saying "But – the pizza is for the customer, and flawless employee SpongeBob won't let Squidward eat any of it."
-She wrote "[The episode] has the undervalued nostalgia of being episode five of the entire series and it benefits from the aforementioned chemistry of Spongebob and Squidward."
+Emily Estep of WeGotThisCovered.com ranked the episode No. 1 on her "Top 10 Episodes of SpongeBob SquarePants" list, writing that the episode "has the undervalued nostalgia of being episode five of the entire series and it benefits from the aforementioned chemistry of Spongebob and Squidward."
 She also praised the episode as "an in-depth look at their [SpongeBob and Squidward] relationship, and it set the tone for just how strange the show could be."
 Estep lauded the hitchhiking dances by SpongeBob, saying "These moves are amusing and charming, while Squidward's bitterness is easy to relate to."
+Priya Elan of The Guardian ranked the episode at No. 3 on his top five favorite SpongeBob "moments," while Andrew Firriolo of BuzzFeed deemed it the most memorable, saying that "Between the rock, the pioneers, and the Krusty Krab's pizza song, 'Pizza Delivery' is a treasure trove of funny moments."
+He also highlighted the friendship between SpongeBob and Squidward.
 In 2009, "Pizza Delivery" was chosen by viewers on Nick.com as the No. 1 episode during a television marathon called "The Ultimate SpongeBob SpongeBash".